Marie Danielle Selvon: Advocacy and activism

 Outside of her political endeavors, Marie Danielle Selvon is a barrister with a focus on legal advocacy and activism.
 Marie Danielle Selvon has been an advocate for Mauritius' sovereignty over the Chagos Archipelago.
 She has emphasized the importance of national unity and concerted actions in reclaiming Mauritius' sovereignty over the illegally excised territory.
 Selvon has called for collaboration with international bodies, including seeking arbitration from the International Court of Justice, to address the Chagos issue.

 Marie Danielle Selvon participated in a joint press conference held by the leaders of Linion Pep Morisien and Rassemblement Mauricien.
 During the conference, Nando Bodha announced plans for a peaceful demonstration in front of Newton Tower.
 The demonstration happened the following Monday and demanded the resignation or dismissal of Maneesh Gobin in the wake of the Stag Party affair.
 Selvon, along with other new members, including lawyer Mahen Saulick and Ashwin Dookun, President of the Pharmaceutical Association of Mauritius, joined the platform in support of this initiative.
 Jean-Claude Barbier, a member of Linion Pep Morisien (LPM), raised concerns about the situation in Agalega during the press conference.
 Barbier emphasized the importance of transparency and accountability regarding reports of a military base on the island, as highlighted by the Indian media.
 He urged the Prime Minister to provide clarity on the situation in Agalega, stating that the people of Mauritius have a right to know about developments on the island.

 Personal life

-Selvon resides on Royal Road in Grand-Gaube and remains actively engaged in both political and legal spheres, advocating for social justice and the rule of law.
+Selvon resides on Royal Road in Grand-Gaube.